CrowMother/account_tracker/README.md

 python main.py
 ```

-The script requests your recent trades, flattens the nested data and logs a message when processing completes.
+The script continuously polls Schwab for account positions using the interval set in `POLL_INTERVAL` (default `5` seconds) and logs results until stopped with `Ctrl+C`.

 ### Output Format